twigjs/twig.js/UPGRADING.md

 ## 1.18.0

-- Moved the minimal supported version of Node.js to >=20
+- Ensure you are using Node.js >= 20